-If caused by an allergy, sinus pressure may come and go.
+If an allergy is the cause, sinus pressure may come and go.
 Taking antihistamines before coming into contact with an allergen, such as grass or pet fur, can prevent sinus pressure.

 The natural remedies above can help to relieve sinus pressure and related discomfort.
 They can also help to speed recovery.

 However, home remedies may not always work.
-If an infection has not gone away within 2 to 3 weeks, people should see a doctor for advice and treatment.
+If an infection has not gone away following home treatment, people should consult a doctor.